 May 13, 2014 - An amendment to the Ordinance is made to indicate that the number of members for the various Boards, Commissions and Committees appointed by the Board of Aldermen may from time to time be updated.
 The number of members for each Board, Commission or Committee will be indicated in the most current version of the Town of Waynesville Boards and Commissions Manual which is maintained by the Town Clerk.
-Revisions to the number of members on the various Boards, Commissions and Committees will be based on actions by individual Board, Commissions and Committees and approved by the Board of Aldermen, and shall not require the update of the Code of Ordinances unless required by Federal, State or Local legislation.
+Revisions to the number of members on the various Boards, Commissions and Committees will be based on actions by individual Board, Commissions and Committees will be based on actions by individual Board, Commissions and Commissions and Committees and approved by the Board of Aldermen, and shall not require the update of the Code of

+Ordinances unless required by Federal, State or Local legislation.
 This does not apply to the membership requirements related to residency, professional status or other requisite qualification, only to the number of members on the Board, Commission or Committee.